directive0/Nablin-Loot/README.md

 KEYS:

 Arrow Keys to move.
 Space bar to loot.
 Left Shift to use item.
+Q to quit.